Rishi0814/Rishi0814/README.md

 - 👋 Hi, I’m Rishi
 - 👀 I’m interested in Backend Development
-- 🌱 I’m currently learning Nodejs
+- 🌱 I’m currently learning Nodejs and MongoDB

 <!---
 Rishi0814/Rishi0814 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.